-The table below contains some of our key corporate performance indicators in 2019-20, with comparison figures from 2018-19 and the average for local authorities in England.
+The table below contains some of our key corporate performance indicators in 2020-21, with comparison figures from 2019-20 and the average for local authorities in England.
+In addition, we have sought to improve our performance reporting by adding further key performance measures which we now monitor during the year.

-Key Performance Indicator 2018-19 2019-20 National average (source: LG Inform, 2018- 19) Business Rates collection rate 99.2% 99.2% 98.3% Council Tax collection rate 96.8% 96.9% 97.2% Major planning applications decided within 13 weeks or agreed extension 95% 100% 89%
+Key Performance Indicator 2019-20 2020-21 National average (source: LG Inform, 2018- 19) Business Rates collection rate 99.2% 87.05% 98.3% Council Tax collection rate 96.9% 94.41% 97.2% Major planning applications decided within 13 weeks or agreed extension (over 70%) 100% 98% 89% Minor planning applications decided within 13 weeks or agreed extension (over 65%) 82% All planning applications decided within 26 weeks (above 98%) 99% Homelessness interventions (above 600 for the year) 960 Freedom of Information requests responded within statutory deadline (above 95%) 97%

-^{}Collection rates were impacted by the emergence of the Covid-19 pandemic in March 2020 which resulted in direct debits being cancelled and enforcement action stalled.
+^{}Collection rates were impacted by the Covid-19 pandemic which resulted in direct debits being cancelled and enforcement action stalled.